alisaifee/coredis/docs/source/handbook/cluster_routing.rst

 Server commands
   :meth:`coredis.RedisCluster.flushall`
-      The result is the response from any node if all responses are consistent :meth:`coredis.RedisCluster.flushdb`
+      The result is the first response if all responses are consistent :meth:`coredis.RedisCluster.flushdb`
-      The result is the response from any node if all responses are consistent
+      The result is the first response if all responses are consistent

 Scripting commands
   :meth:`coredis.RedisCluster.function_delete`
-      The result is the response from any node if all responses are consistent :meth:`coredis.RedisCluster.function_flush`
+      The result is the first response if all responses are consistent :meth:`coredis.RedisCluster.function_flush`
-      The result is the response from any node if all responses are consistent :meth:`coredis.RedisCluster.function_kill`
+      The result is the first response if all responses are consistent :meth:`coredis.RedisCluster.function_kill`
       The result is the first response that is not an error :meth:`coredis.RedisCluster.function_load`
-      The result is the response from any node if all responses are consistent :meth:`coredis.RedisCluster.function_restore`
+      The result is the first response if all responses are consistent :meth:`coredis.RedisCluster.function_restore`
-      The result is the response from any node if all responses are consistent :meth:`coredis.RedisCluster.script_exists`
+      The result is the first response if all responses are consistent :meth:`coredis.RedisCluster.script_exists`
       The result is the logical AND of all responses :meth:`coredis.RedisCluster.script_kill`